What is a Software Licence Agreement, and Why Do You Need One?

 The risk of using OSS lies in the potential for licensing issues and intellectual property disputes, as OSS may have specific terms and conditions for use and distribution that must be followed and can, in some instances, mean that the software developed must also be treated and licenced as open-source.

-Meet Our IT Technology Solicitors
+Meet Our Technology Solicitors

 Home-grown or recruited from national, regional or City firms.
-Our IT Technology lawyers are experts in their fields and respected by their peers.
+Our Technology lawyers are experts in their fields and respected by their peers.